KUL-Radneuron/KUL_VBG/README.md

-1- Specify location of intermediate processing and output folders (-m and -o flags) 2- Specify number of parallel workers used (input to -n flag) 3- Specify type of filling (default = uVBG, to activate bVBG use the -t flag) 4- Specify age group of participant (default = adult, to activate pediatric friendly mode specify the -P flag) 5- To run Freesurfer recon-all after the lesion filling is finished, specify the -F flag.
+1- Specify location of intermediate processing and output folders (-m and -o flags) 2- Specify number of parallel workers used (input to -n flag) 3- Specify type of filling (default = uVBG, to activate bVBG use the -t flag) 4- Specify age group of participant (default = adult, to activate pediatric friendly mode specify the -p flag) 5- To run parcellation specify the after the lesion filling is finished, specify the -P flag with input 1 for Freesurfer recon-all and 2 for FastSurfer.
 6- Verbose mode = -v

 Examples: